 Regardless of which digital marketing channel you choose to show your brand or business on, it is imperative to monitor the effectiveness of said channel and your strategies.
 Therefore, you can fine-tune the plan as per your business goals and other metrics.
 Doing tests from time to time will help you understand what works and what doesn't.

 On developing new tests, you have to understand that customers don't live only online, or on only one device, have the same needs or conduct their journey in the very same way.
 Therefore, you got to think about how you can reach them in different and more personalized ways.

 At each stage, these customers will experience different motivations, have different questions, actions, activities and will have to be poached differently.
-Optimizing digital marketing is also studying how you can be more active on each and every step.
-Is about squeezing 0.5% better performance here and there, so you
+Optimizing digital marketing is also studying how you can be more active in every step and performing extrememly efficiently.

-A good digital marketer will develop a strategic thinking on all these channels accordingly and integrate them.
-Will try a variety of tactics, monitor their performance closely, and allocate budgets according to their performance and your company’s needs.
+A good digital marketer will develop strategic thinking on all these channels accordingly and integrate them.
+Will try a variety of tactics, closely monitor their performance, and allocate budgets according to their performance and your company's needs.
 Optimizing digital marketing is the art of failing fast, but breaking things along the way.